Scoutmob

 Scoutmob was an Atlanta-based startup company whose primary service was an ecommerce website focused on offering unique goods from independent makers.

 History

 Local deals

 Scoutmob was founded in 2010 by David Payne and Michael Tavani as an offshoot of another Atlanta-based company that provided customized wifi accounts to local businesses.
 The company started providing the local deals portion of their business in Atlanta and quickly expanded to other cities in the United States.
 In April 2011, it was announced that the company raised $1.5 million in financing.
-The funding was led by New Atlantic Ventures and it and the company planned to use it to expand to more cities and hire more individuals.
+The funding was led by and it and the company planned to use it to expand to more cities and hire more individuals.
 Prior to this investment from New Atlantic Ventures, the company had received funding for various angel investors in the Atlanta area.
 The site has been described as a mix between other coupon websites like Groupon and Living Social, but also combining location-based dynamics like FourSquare.